dsprenkels/dotfiles/_home/.liquidprompt/docs/config.rst

    A string displayed at the start of the prompt.
 Can also be set with :func:`prompt_tag`.

+.. attribute:: LP_TIME_FORMAT
+   :type: string
+   :value: "%H:%M:%S"

+   The formatting string passed to :manpage:`date(1)` using formatting from :manpage:`strftime(3)` used to display the current date and/or time.

+   See also: :attr:`LP_ENABLE_TIME`.

+   .. versionadded:: 2.1

 Features
 --------
+.. attribute:: LP_DELIMITER_KUBECONTEXT_PREFIX
+   :type: string
+   :value: ""

+   Delimiter to shorten the Kubernetes context by removing a prefix.

+   Usage example:

+   * if your context names are cluster-dev and cluster-test, then set this to "-" in order to output "dev" and "test" in prompt.
+   * if using AWS EKS then set this to '/' to show only the cluster name, without the rest of the ARN (arn:aws:eks:$AWS_REGION:$ACCOUNT_ID:cluster/$CLUSTER_NAME)
+   * alternatively, if using AWS EKS, set this to ':' to show only "cluster/$CLUSTER_NAME".
+(Note: the prefix removed is a greedy match - it contains all the ":"s in the input.)

+   If set to the empty string no truncating will occur (this is the default).

+   See also: :attr:`LP_ENABLE_KUBECONTEXT`,
+   :attr:`LP_DELIMITER_KUBECONTEXT_SUFFIX`, :attr:`LP_COLOR_KUBECONTEXT`,
+   and :attr:`LP_MARK_KUBECONTEXT`.

+   .. versionadded:: 2.1

+.. attribute:: LP_DELIMITER_KUBECONTEXT_SUFFIX
+   :type: string
+   :value: ""

+   Delimiter to shorten the Kubernetes context by removing a suffix.

+   Usage example:

+   * if your context names are dev-cluster and test-cluster, then set this to "-" in order to output "dev" and "test" in prompt.
+   * if your context names are dev.k8s.example.com and test.k8s.example.com,
+     then set this to "." in order to output "dev" and "test" in prompt.
+(Note: the suffix removed is a greedy match - it contains all the "."s in the input.)
+   * if using OpenShift then set this to "/" to show only the project name without the cluster and user parts.

+   If set to the empty string no truncating will occur (this is the default).

+   See also: :attr:`LP_ENABLE_KUBECONTEXT`,
+   :attr:`LP_DELIMITER_KUBECONTEXT_PREFIX`, :attr:`LP_COLOR_KUBECONTEXT`,
+   and :attr:`LP_MARK_KUBECONTEXT`.

+   .. versionadded:: 2.1

 .. attribute:: LP_DISABLED_VCS_PATH
    :type: string